eric-cc-su/locker/README.md

 `encrypt` will be used to encrypt files unrelated to Locker.
 The user will provide the filepath and a key to encrypt the file.
 The file will only be decryptable with the proper key.

-In development.
+Functional

 ###Decrypt

 `decrypt` will be used to serve a key, value pair's value to the user.
 The user will input the key and the key's value will be decrypted and served to the user.
 If `encrypt` is developed to encrypt individual files, decrypt will have the ability to either decrypt or serve the file.

-Decryption of key, value pair functional.
+Functional: decrypts key, value pairs and files

 #***DISCLAIMER***